evidence-dev/evidence/MONOREPO_ROADMAP.md

 ## Packages

 This is not a comprehensive list of all packages in the monorepo - it does not include any datasources.
-These will all exist in `./packages/datasources`, and do not have any bearing on the structure of the [Evidence framework](#evidence-the-framework)
+These will all exist in `./packages/datasources`, and do not have any bearing on the structure of the project

 ### Library Packages